RSRekers/RSRekers/README.md

 - 💞️ I’m looking to collaborate on making this world a better place
 - 📫 How to reach me renerekers3@gmail.com
 - 😄
 - ⚡ Fun fact: If I could choose a superpower, I would gain the ability of varying the susceptibility of my retina to ANY wavelength (while shooting a beam with any wavelength from my finger).
-Cooking would be more interesting if I could see the Raman spectra of my (vegan) sausages while they are sizzling... (and a lot more brain power to deal with the information)
+Cooking would be more interesting if I could see the Raman spectra of some (vegan) sausages while they are sizzling... (and a lot more brain power to deal with the information)

 https://www.linkedin.com/in/renerekers/
 <!---